About the Library and Research Services for Parliaments Section

 Specific concerns as set down in the Section's Strategic Plan include:

-- To encourage programs which would foster the adaptation of the latest information technologies to parliamentary library services;
+- To encourage programs which would foster the adaptation of the latest information technologies to parliamentary library and research services;

 - To examine the relationship of the research work carried out in parliament and by public and private institutions and the needs and work of parliament with special reference to the library and research services of parliaments themselves;